mattattui/site-builder/README.md

 Glaring omissions
 -----------------

 * A test suite.
-I'm somewhat ashamed that it doesn't already have one, but not so ashamed (or experienced) that I can write one worth a damn.
+I'm work on this with PHPUnit and a code coverage tool, but I'd greatly appreciate any help or advice.

+* Console output/logging.
+Right now you get some info if there's a problem, but if everything works properly, there's no output.
+Symfony's Console Component is a no-brainer for this, but something much more simple would be fine too.

-* Documentation (end user and developer)
+* Documentation (end user and developer).
+I've started to add doc-comments and there's this README, but there could be more and better.

 Nice-to-haves: